Time 30

 The file content is read into a string called “playerFileContents”

 The string should contain two values, each with 2 digits.
 We get the first two digits by using the substring method. “.substring(0,2)”.
-The second two digits we get by using “.substring(2,4)”.
+The second two digits are obtained by using “.substring(2,4)”.

 At this stage there is no data in the file player.txt.
-You could upload it through the Arduino IDE, but rather than doing that, we will just write to the player.txt file every time the playerID or teamID is changed.
+You could upload it through the Arduino IDE, but instead of doing that, we will just write to the player.txt file every time the playerID or teamID is changed.

 Write player.txt

-Using the command LittleFS.open(“player.txt”, “w+”), the “w+” will write to a file, and if the file does not exist it will create a new one.
-The file is identified as being “player.txt”.
+Using the command LittleFS.open(“player.txt”, “w+”), the “w+” will write to a file and, if the file does not exist, it will create a new one.
+The file is identified as “player.txt”.

-When writing the player number and the team ID to the file, they need to take up exactly 2 digits.
-This means numbers less than 15 (0-F) in Hex need to have a leading 0 added.
-We will need to check player ID’s to see if they need a leading 0 added.
+When writing the player number and the team ID to the file, they need to occupy exactly 2 digits.
+This means that numbers less than 15 (0-F) in Hex need to have a leading 0 added.
+We will need to check player IDs to see if they require a leading 0.

-The print command use used to add to the file.
-Notice the difference between “playerFile” and “Serial” in the code below.
+The print command is used to add to the file.
+Please note the difference between “playerFile” and “Serial” in the code below.

 void writePlayerFile(){ // write to file or add new file called player.txt.